ASNR-fr/CALINS/README.md

 The impact of benchmarks on posterior uncertainty σ<sub>resp</sub><sup>ND post</sup> depends on similarity to the study case (fissile material, moderator, spectrum).
 It is possible to pre-sort experiments to assimilate based on these physical criteria.
 For example, ICSBEP classifications already help pre-select benchmark cases similar to you study case.

-Similarity indicators (E, Ck, SS, etc.) can also be computed between sensitivity vectors.
+Similarity indicators (E, Ck, G, SS, etc.) can also be computed between sensitivity vectors.
 They help pre-sort benchmarks, which, once assimilated, will best impact the posterior uncertainty of the study case.

 These indicators should be calculated for each benchmark to add to the assimilation list.